What Are Malaysian People Like?

 Nasi lemak with extra sambal at 7 in the morning is perfectly fine for your stomach.

-So is Duck Rice, Nasi Kandar, and a huge bowl of Congee with Innards. (in what???)
+So is Duck Rice, Nasi Kandar, and a huge bowl of Chee Cheong Chok, a breakfast congee with innards. (in what???)

 Nasi Lemak can be eaten three times a day, just like Nasi Kandar and Chicken Rice Meals.